tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  Do you ignore the TLS record layer version number in all TLS records? (see {{backward-compatibility}})

+-  Have you ensured that all support for SSL, RC4, and EXPORT ciphers is completely removed from all possible configurations that support TLS 1.3 or later, and that attempts to use these obsolete capabilities fail correctly? (see {{backward-compatibility}})

 -  Do you handle TLS extensions in ClientHello correctly, including omitting the extensions field completely?